-YOU ONLY LIVE TWICE was the fifth official James Bond film, and despite a screenplay by the dark, playful author Roald Dahl, and a hip theme song by Nancy Sinatra, the series was beginning to grow a bit sluggish.
+This was the fifth official James Bond film, and despite a screenplay by the dark, playful author Roald Dahl and a hip theme song by Nancy Sinatra, it shows the series growing a bit sluggish.
 It's a bit culturally clueless -- Bond undergoes an operation to make him look Japanese -- and it has some odd choices, such as Blofeld not appearing until the final reel.

 Though it's notable for casting the first Asian Bond girls, both Akiko Wakabayashi and Mie Hama are underused, mostly seen trailing after the hero.
 And the movie wastes time on diversions like a dogfight in a funny little one-man helicopter.
 However, as the most beloved of all actors to play Bond, Sean Connery himself brings a great deal of charisma and class to the movie, and it eventually balances out as a fine minor entry in the series.

 Families can talk about...